Overboard-RIT/overboard/README.md

 ## 🤝 Contributing

 Internal contributions from team members are welcome.
+See [issues](https://github.com/Overboard-RIT/overboard/issues) and the [roadmap](https://github.com/orgs/Overboard-RIT/projects/1) for work to be done.

 ### Contribution Guidelines
 1. **Branching:** Create a new branch for each feature or bug fix.